Near-Optimal Sample Complexity Bounds for Constrained MDPs: Methodology

 First, observe that~\cref{eq:emp-CMDP} can be written as an equivalent saddle-point problem -- $\max_{\pi} \min_{\lambda \geq 0} \left[\rewardhatp{\pi} + \lambda \left(\consthat{\pi} - b' \right) \right]$, where $\lambda \in \R$ corresponds to the Lagrange multiplier for the constraint.
 The solution to this saddle-point problem is $(\pihatopt, \lambda^*)$ where $\pihatopt$ is the optimal empirical policy and $\lambda^*$ is the optimal Lagrange multiplier.
 We solve the above saddle-point problem iteratively, by alternatively updating the policy (primal variable) and the Lagrange multiplier (dual variable).
 If $T$ is the total number of iterations of the primal-dual algorithm, we define $\pihatt$ and $\lambdat$ to be the primal and dual iterates for $t \in [T] :=\{1,\dots,T\}$.
 The primal update at iteration $t$ is given as:

 Hence, iteration $t$ of the algorithm requires solving an unconstrained MDP with a reward equal to $r_p + \lambdat c$.
 This can be done using any black-box MDP solver such as policy iteration.
 The algorithm updates the Lagrange multipliers using a gradient descent step and requires projecting and rounding the resulting dual variables.
 In particular, the dual variables are first projected onto the $[0,U]$ interval, where $U$ is chosen to be an upper-bound on $|\lambda^*|$.
 After the projection, the resulting iterates are rounded to the closest element in the set $\Lambda = \{0, \epsl, 2 \epsl, \ldots, U\}$, a one-dimensional epsilon-net (with resolution $\epsl$) over the dual variables.
 In~\cref{sec:concentration}, we will see that constructing such an $\epsl$-net will enable us to prove concentration results for all $\lambda \in \Lambda$.
-Formally, the dual update at iteration $t$ is given as: